bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

 #### 14. **UNOISE ONLY - Set Alpha Parameter `(--alpha)` [Optional, Default is 2.0.]**
 The -unoise_alpha option specifies the alpha parameter (see [UNOISE2 paper](https://www.drive5.com/usearch/manual/citation.html) for definition - it's more messy but basically it's determining how stringent or lenient the algorithm is in determining what is and isn't an ASV and finding chimeras.)

-<ins>Parameters for using Strategy 2.</ins> If you set these, Strategy 2 will be implemented.
+### Parameters for using Strategy 2.
+If you set these, Strategy 2 will be implemented.
 If you don't, it will be skipped.

 #### 15. **Mapping File `(--map)` [Optional, Default is no Strategy 2.]**
 This is a tab-delimited combined mapping file with all the samples from all the datasets that you are combining for this TU table.
 To make it, you can just merge all the mapping files from each of the folders you indicated in the "--in" flag.
 Make sure to remove any duplicate headers so you only have one!
 The #sampleID should be kept the same so your reads can still map to the correct sample.
 You should also have a column (or multiple) that show the groupings you want to use!
 For example: